NoComplyDev/CRTAP/README.md

 - The following paragraph only applies to any private tracker freaks out there: Some Log.txt files will show manual edits.
 Try not to immediately piss yourself at the thought.
 I updated the logs (TextEdit) with new info after fixing/truncating errors, rather than wasting hours of my life reprocessing an entire batch.
 If you don’t like this, please feel free to do it again yourself.

 - Regarding the Decode Integrity errors on Critical Role episodes S00E015 and S01E067, CR Cooldown episode S04E011; Non-monotonic DTS is a warning rather than an actual problem.
 All modern playback software will be able to handle it without issue.
-If you really want to fix these two episodes yourself, re-encode, but it really isn’t necessary.
+If you want to fix these episodes yourself, re-encode, but it really isn’t necessary.

 - Twitch chats are not archived (and will never be) because I’m not insane.